Ford Focus (second generation, Europe): Motorsport

 The Focus RS WRC 07 is based on the 2006 model, and according to Ford's technical director Christian Loriaux "the changes on the new car are mainly to save weight and to improve efficiency, driveability and performance at the bottom end of the range."
 The car debuted very successfully at the 2007 Rally Finland as Ford's Finns Grönholm and Mikko Hirvonen finished in first and second.
 It later made history at the 2008 Swedish Rally when Jari-Matti Latvala used the car to become youngest-ever driver to win a world rally.

 The Focus RS WRC 08 is based on the 2007 model, Ford Focus WRC 08 seen here for the first time with its new front aero design at the Rallye Deutschland 2008 Shakedown.
 This is the first time Hirvonen and Latvala have driven the 08 car with the new front styling.

 The 2008 version of the Focus RS WRC includes design style changes as well as engine improvements.
-Style changes to the grill area reflect the looks of the recently previewed Focus RS Mk II road sport car.
+Style changes to the grille area reflect the looks of the recently previewed Focus RS Mk II road sport car.

 The rally car Focus RS WRC won four times in 2008 and has 36 WRC victories to its credit since the original model debuted in 1999.

 The 2009 version of the Focus RS WRC includes small design style changes in line with the Focus RS Mk II.